runwayml/learn/docs/tutorials/tutorial_p5_attngan.md

 ![AttnGan with P5.js with Runway, step 1](assets/images/tutorials/tutorial_p5_attngan/selection.png)

 Search for AttnGAN in RunwayML.
-The model should be under the 'Motion Capture' section of the interface.
+The model should be under the 'Image Generation' section of the interface.
 Select it.

 ### Step 2